 The controls that you add to the Essential Graphics panel are linked to the source properties.
 Changing the value of a control also changes the value of the properties in the composition.
 For example, if you change the Opacity to 50% in the panel, the value of Opacity in the composition also changes to 50%.

 The composition values are simultaneously updated as you slide the value of numerical controls in the panel.
-To disable the live update feature, hold Option (Mac) or Alt (Win) as you slide.
+To disable the live update feature, hold Option (macOS) or Alt (Windows) as you slide.

 To delete a comment, select the comment and press Backspace or Delete.

-When you duplicate a composition in the Project panel (cmd+D Mac or ctrl+D Win), After Effects duplicates properties and comments added to the Essential Graphics panel for that composition.
+When you duplicate a composition in the Project panel (cmd+D for macOS or ctrl+D Windows), After Effects duplicates properties and comments added to the Essential Graphics panel for that composition.

-To name or rename your Motion Graphics template, click the name field of the template, and enter a new name.
+To name or rename your Motion Graphics template, select the name field of the template, and enter a new name.

 You can set the poster frame for your template.
 The poster frame is used as the thumbnail image for your template in Creative Cloud libraries and the Essential Graphics panel in Premiere Pro.

-In the Export As Motion Graphics Template dialog, click the Destination menu.
+In the Export As Motion Graphics Template dialog, select the Destination menu.
 The available destinations are: